Most gardeners know that slugs and snails can be serious pests. They can cause damage to tender plants, flowers, and vegetables [1, 2].

 1. Garlic Spray

-Garlic spray is a potent slug and snail repellent due to its strong odor, which these pests hate.
+Garlic spray is commonly used as a natural slug and snail deterrent because its strong odor may help discourage these pests.

-To make garlic spray that will stop slugs and snails, crush two bulbs of garlic in two pints of water.
+To make a garlic spray to deter slugs and snails, crush two garlic bulbs into two pints of water.

 Next, let the mixture simmer on the stove for about 12 minutes.
-Remove from heat and let it cool.
+Remove it from the heat and let it cool to room temperature.

 Afterward, crush the soft bulbs in the water to get the most from the garlic.
 Then, strain and pour the solution into a bottle.

-When ready, dilute two tablespoons of this concentrated garlic water in five liters of pure water.
+When ready, dilute 2 tablespoons of this concentrated garlic water in 5 liters of pure water.
 Use this natural spray to deter snails and slugs in your garden by spraying your plants.

 2. Decoy Plants